Kevin McDugle

-Kevin McDugle (born May 3, 1967) is an American politician who served in the Oklahoma House of Representatives representing the 12th district from 2016 to 2024.
+Kevin Wayne McDugle (born May 3, 1967) is an American politician who served in the Oklahoma House of Representatives representing the 12th district from 2016 to 2024.
 He has appeared on Dr. Phil.

 Political career

 Following the serious injury of people blocking a road at a Black Lives Matter protest in 2020, McDugle authored a bill that would grant immunity to drivers engaging in vehicle-ramming attacks.

 McDugle has advocated for an incarcerated Oklahoma man on death row, Richard Glossip, who has eaten his last meal three times, saying "They can show me nothing that ties him, and the one thing they have is a witness that says that he was the one that told him to commit the murder.
 Guess who that witness was?
 The actual murderer that beat him with a baseball bat.
 He's the witness, and what did he get for that testimony?
 He got off of death row himself and got life in prison."

 In May 2023, McDugle accused the Oklahoma District Attorneys Council, a lobbying group, of applying "pressure across the system to protect their power" and claimed district attorneys are "deeply embedded" in Oklahoma's branches of government in his attempt to help Richard Glossip.
 The Council has also "actively sought to undermine Prater's successor, Vicki Behenna, the county's first female elected DA."
 Prater and the Council knows "that if the courts agree that Glossip's conviction should be overturned, it will be up to Behenna to decide whether to retry the case."
 McDugle worked with Dr. Phil to bring attention to Glossip's case.
 McDugle is quoted as saying "This case is no longer about justice.
 It's about power, pride, and politics."
 He has threatened to try to legislatively put a stop to the death penalty in Oklahoma if Glossip is executed.
 He criticizes former DAs in the legislature who are in charge of committees who will not come up with sentencing reform solutions.